ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/mfa.md

 Setting up Multi-Factor Authentication on the front-end is handled using a set of system dialogs.
 These dialogs can be triggered manually using the links provided by the [`{exp:member:mfa_links}` tag](member/mfa.md).

 The dialogs are presented using `Multi-Factor Authentication Template` from System Message Templates.
-You can also use a custom template from the [`system_messages` template group](/control-panel/template-manager.md#custom-system-messages), it should be named `mfa`.
+You can also use a custom template from the [`system_messages` template group](/control-panel/template-manager.md#custom-system-messages), it should be named `mfa_template`.

 ## Resetting MFA